Asthma Weed (Euphorbia hirta)

 Reproduction:

-• It reproduces by seed, and by its creeping stems that root at the stem joints.
+- It reproduces by seed, and by its creeping stems.

-• When the plants are mature, the seed pods explode and disperse the seeds.
+- When the plants mature, the seed pods explode and disperse the seeds.

-• A mature plant can produce several thousand seeds over just 8 to 10 weeks.
+- A mature plant can produce several thousand seeds in 8 to 10 weeks.

-• However it can germinate at any time when the temperatures are over 16°C.
+- However it can germinate at any time once temperatures are over 16°C.

 Asthma Weed is a good indicator weed of compact soil, and bare or thin lawns.